paul-grassi/800-63-3/sp800-63-3/sec1_2_introduction.md

 authentication error.
 As the consequences of an authentication error become more serious, the required level of assurance increases.
-The OMB guidance provides agencies with criteria for determining the level of e-authentication assurance required for specific electronic transactions and systems, based on the risks and their likelihood of occurrence.
+The OMB guidance provides agencies with criteria for determining the level of assurance required for specific digital transactions and systems, based on the risks and their likelihood of occurrence.

 SP 800-63 is organized as a family of documents as follows: